Ex-pipe bunkering in Thyboron

 Big vessels needing large quantities of bunker fuel can now refuel efficiently at the Port of Thyboron.
 In connection with the construction of a new quay at the port, a high-speed supply facility for ex-pipe bunkering of large vessels has been established.
 The world’s largest split hopper suction dredger, Njord R, was the first vessel to refuel at the new facility in Thyboron.

-Nordic Marine Oil A/S, an extremely experienced supplier of bunkering services at the Port of Thyboron, has invested in new facilities for more efficient fuel handling, increased supply flexibility, and a high-speed ex-pipe bunkering solution at the newly constructed Oliekaj quay.
+Nordic Marine Oil A/S, today Malik Energy A/S, an extremely experienced supplier of bunkering services at the Port of Thyboron, has invested in new facilities for more efficient fuel handling, increased supply flexibility, and a high-speed ex-pipe bunkering solution at the newly constructed Oliekaj quay.

 The bunkering supplier is well-established in Thyboron and serves vessels as required with a flexible fleet of bunker barges and fixed self-service facilities at the port.